Lanxin123/C-multithreading/README.md

 Okay,In the 3days,I realized that I could not continue through this book to study.
 I'll change a way of tinking to learn it.
+Maybe try to learn API is a good chooice.
+I plan to learn API tomorrow.